-EUR million 2022 2021
+EUR million 2023 2022

-Consumer exposure 1,343 1,130
+Consumer exposure 1 397 1 343

-Corporate exposure 519 565
+Corporate exposure 352 519

-Total 1,862 1,695
+Total 1 749 1 862

+Committed undrawn portion 23 0

 Consumer exposure includes residential mortgage guaranties and rent guarantees, where insurance risk is attributable to the credit risk of private households.
 Residential mortgage guaranties included in consumer exposure have second tier collateral rights relating to the residential property collateral of the guaranteed mortgage loan.
 The risks of the residential mortgage guaranty portfolio are also limited through an excess-of-loss reinsurance arrangement, which covers the majority of the portfolio, covering claims exceeding a certain retention threshold up to a specified insured amount.
 The rent guaranties are unsecured.